Bug report #21085

 A workaround is to convert the file priorily to another format like GeoPackage or shapefiles that have efficient random reading by design.

-#5 Updated by Even Rouault 12 months ago
+#5 Updated by Even Rouault over 1 year ago

 - Resolution set to up/downstream